tonywon89/feed_my_curiosity/README.md

 ```

 ### Dynamically Generated Content
-  The feed urls for popular websites are stored in the database as a string.
-Using the gem `Feedjira`, the content from the urls are fetched and parsed into JSON, which is then passed to the frontend.
-This allows the articles to be up to date with the feed's website articles, so the reader is always getting the most recent content.
+  The feed urls of popular websites are stored in the database as a string.
+Using the Ruby gem `Feedjira`, the content from the urls are fetched and parsed into JSON, which is then passed to the frontend.
+This allows the articles to be up-to-date with the website's articles, so the reader is always getting the most recent content.

 ### Collections
   Users can have their own collections.
 A `Collection` is stored in the database with three columns: `id`, `name`, and `user_id`.
 Through a join table, a `Collection` can have many `Feeds`.
 These collections are rendered in the `Sidebar` and `CollectionIndex` components.